davisblakep/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+-forEach cycles through like a for loop and allows flexibilty in how items are returned.  .map will return the full array with modifications applied, for instance, arrItem + 5.

 2. What is the difference between a function and a method?

+-A Function returns a value.
+A method is a function nested in an object.

 3. What is closure?

+-A closure is a function that is nested inside of a function that can call the parent function.

 4. Describe the four rules of the 'this' keyword.

+-1.
+Window/Global Object Binding: When used globally, it will refer to the window/console Object -2.
+Implicit Binding: Referred to the object before the dot -3.
+New binding: Refers to a specific instance of an object that is created then returned by the constructor function.
+-4.
+Explicit binding: Explicit definition when using .call or .apply

 5. Why do we need super() in an extended class?

+-super() pulls the parent attributes as well as the prototypes of the parent class.

 ## Project Set up